ecamp/ecamp-site/src/content/posts/2024-08-release.en.md

 - The most common bug when adding material with quantity has been fixed. [#5017](https://github.com/ecamp/ecamp3/pull/5017){.issuelink}
 - If you insert a long SBB/CFF/FFS link into the program, the user interface no longer breaks. [#5446](https://github.com/ecamp/ecamp3/issues/5446){.issuelink}
 - When logging in via MiData, Cevi.DB, JublaDB or Google, you now have 15 instead of just 5 minutes to log in (if you need to reset your password there, for example). [#5382](https://github.com/ecamp/ecamp3/pull/5382){.issuelink}
+- In case the activation email never arrived, you can now request it to be resent. [#5287](https://github.com/ecamp/ecamp3/pull/5287){.issuelink}
 - When adding several execution times to an activity, more sensible times are now suggested if possible (same time of day on the next day). [#5131](https://github.com/ecamp/ecamp3/pull/5131){.issuelink}
 - If you click on the title of an activity in the detailed view and then press ENTER, an error no longer occurs. [#4610](https://github.com/ecamp/ecamp3/pull/4610){.issuelink}
 - On the camp start page, you can now click on the name of a camp period to go to the picasso. [#5064](https://github.com/ecamp/ecamp3/issues/5064){.issuelink}
+- Camp periods, activity responsibles and material lists are now sorted sensibly in more places. [#5535](https://github.com/ecamp/ecamp3/pull/5535){.issuelink} [#5539](https://github.com/ecamp/ecamp3/pull/5539){.issuelink}
 - Errors that occur in print layout #1 are now reliably reported to the eCamp Core Team again. [#5278](https://github.com/ecamp/ecamp3/pull/5278){.issuelink}
 - On sufficiently large screens, the input fields for zip code and city are displayed on one line. [#5458](https://github.com/ecamp/ecamp3/pull/5458){.issuelink}
 - The picasso uses the full available height again after removing the footer on the desktop. [#5112](https://github.com/ecamp/ecamp3/pull/5112){.issuelink}